GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

 the kind `_blobmigrator_BlobKeyMapping` (this name can be modified, see "Configuration settings" below).

-## Re-migrating and catch-up migrations
+## Catch-up migrations and re-migrations

 The migration tool will skip over blobs that have already been migrated, so it is safe and efficient to run multiple migrations.
 This is helpful